taliffsss/docker-php-8/README.md

 #### Initial container build

+1. Make sure that you have an `api` folder for PHP.
-1. Make sure crm2-api and crm2-docker repositories are on the same directory level
+2. Make sure that `api` and `php-docker` are in the same folder.
-1. For mac users, add entry below in `/etc/hosts`.
-   - `127.0.0.1 php-8.docker.com`
-1. Rename `.env-sample` to `.env` and get updated credentials from the team.
+4. Rename `.env-sample` to `.env` and get updated credentials from the team.
-1. Run `export $(cat .env | xargs)` Mac
+5. Run `export $(cat .env | xargs)` Mac
-1. Run `docker-compose down -v` to stop any running containers
+6. Run `docker-compose down -v` to stop any running containers
-1. Run `docker-compose up --build -d` to run container `-d` is for detach mode
+7. Run `docker-compose up --build -d` to run container `-d` is for detach mode
-1. Go to `http://php-8.docker.com:port/` to access Dev environment
+8. Go to `http://localhost:port/` to access Dev environment